Commands related to authentication and access control

 |set_token_virtualization TOKEN ENABLE|

-This module provides procedures related to security and access control in Windows operating systems.
+This module provides procedures related to access control in Windows operating systems.

 An access token is associated with a process or a thread and contains various elements that determine the security context for the process or thread.

 The commands open_process_token and open_thread_token retrieve the access tokens associated with a process and thread respectively.
 An access token for a specific user account may be obtained using open_user_token.
 The returned tokens can be passed to other functions to retrieve or set information for the process or thread's privileges and other security related information.
 When no longer required, the tokens must be passed to close_token in order to release resources.

 The command get_token_info retrieves information from a token.
 Individual pieces of the token can also be retrieved via commands get_token_user, get_token_groups, get_token_primary_group, get_token_owner, get_token_groups_and_attrs and get_token_restricted_groups_and_attrs.

 The commands get_token_privileges, check_enabled_token_privileges and get_token_privileges_and_attrs retrieve information related to the privileges associated with a token.
 The commands enable_token_privileges, disable_token_privileges and disable_all_token_privileges allow manipulation of the same.
 Similarly, enable_privileges and disable_privileges can be used to enable and disable privileges for the current process. eval_with_privileges evaluates a script after enabling specified privileges.

 The command get_privilege_description returns a description of a privilege.
 An empty string is returned if the specified privilege is not a known privilege.

 Windows allows a thread or process to impersonate a user different from the account in which it was started (given the proper privileges).
 The functions for impersonation and reverting back are impersonate_token, impersonate_user, impersonate_self, impersonate_namedpipe_client, set_thread_token and revert_to_self.